tanmayy24/mask_dl_final/README.md

 | SimVP (Fine-tuned)    | 0.455          |

 These results underline the effectiveness of the U-Net in segmentation tasks and illustrate the challenges and progress in frame prediction using the SimVP model.

+# References
+Our work was inspired on the workflow proposed by the [maskpredformer](https://github.com/eneserciyes/maskpredformer).